-Advocates for Children Introduces RISE: Youth Independent Housing Program during National Youth Homeless Awareness Month
+Advocates for Children Introduces RISE: A New Independent Housing Program for Youth Ages 18-24

-Cartersville, GA: Starting this month, Advocates for Children is launching a brand new program, called RISE, that expands the organization’s capacity to assist youth ages 18-24.
+Advocates for Children has launched a brand new program, called RISE, that expands the organization’s capacity to assist youth ages 18-24.
 The purpose of this service is to assist young people who do not have a permanent home obtain and maintain housing, become self-sufficient, and grow into independent and successful adults.
 This program will help homeless youth in six of the eleven counties that Advocates for Children serves across northwest Georgia.

 The program services include, but are not limited to, assisting youth find permanent housing, providing temporary rental assistance, transportation, childcare assistance, and assisting participants obtain and enhance life skills, which may differ from client to client.
 Some examples of these life skills include budgeting, maintaining a clean and organized household, time management and scheduling, and goal setting towards the future.
 “The belief and hope that young people can succeed in independent housing as long as we support them and connect them with the services they need, is vital in ensuring youth success in this model.
 It’s the hope and the belief that makes RISE such an exciting an innovative approach to youth homelessness.” – Rhonda Hall, RISE Director.
 The program will also be able to provide food and household staples through partnerships with Blessed Coalition and Red Door Food Pantry.